icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) - SSR does not work, and there can be some caveats, but you can host your Angular project on GitHub Pages.
 * [ngx-aws-deploy](https://github.com/Jefiozie/ngx-aws-deploy) - Deploy your Angular app to Amazon S3 directly from the Angular CLI.
 * [analog-publish-gh-pages](https://github.com/k9n-dev/analog-publish-gh-pages) - A Github Action for the Deployment of an [Analog.js](https://analogjs.org) App on Github Pages.
+* [Genezio](https://github.com/Genez-io/genezio) - The easiest way to write and host a serverless application.

 #### Developer tools